abrahamgue05/Learning_C_Language/Youtube/CS50x_2024_Lectures_1_to_5/Lecture_1_C/Lecture_1.md

 - Learn how to solve problems with *functions*, *variables*, *conditionals*, *loops* and more.

-- Learn how (not) to solve probles.
+- Learn how (not) to solve problems.

 - Source code: What we write.